People with Epilepsy can drive under certain conditions. Rules and regulations are determined by Austroads Australia.

 - Austroads: Assessing Fitness to Drive (epilepsy section)

-This page was first published in March 2012 and last modified on 16th September 2016.
+This page was first published in March 2012 and last reviewed in January 2018.